Meal during the tour

 Called also fami-res, these are cheap chain restaurants with a wide range of different meals : Japanese, Chinese, Italian, American… It is possible to pay by credit card.
 On the menu, the meals are most of the time present with a picture that will help you to choose easily.

 Izakaya are kind of bars where are served small plates of different kinds of food, as the manner of tapas restaurants.
-It is the favourite place for Japanese Nomikai, when co-workers come to drink and eat together after work.
+It is the favorite place for Japanese Nomikai, when co-workers come to drink and eat together after work.
 Izakaya means in Japanese the place of sake but you will also find the delicious Japanese beer (Kirin, Sapporo, Asahi, Yebisu, Premium Malts).

 There are two kinds of different izakaya : locals and franchise

 - Local Izakaya : It is friendly, sometimes equipped with tatami rooms.
 It is served plenty of small plates which prices averaging 300 or 500 yen.
-You could find for example Yakitori (chicken skewer), fried chicken (karage), takoyaki (snack that is in the shape of little round balls, the main ingredient is octopus), eggplant cooked with soya and ginger, yakisoba (buckwheat noodles made cooked with meat and vegetables), fried fish, and plenty of other recipes that you could taste while drinking japanese sake, shochu, beer, wine, whisky...The menus are rarely translate.
+You could find for example Yakitori (chicken skewer), fried chicken (karaage), takoyaki (snack that is in the shape of little round balls, the main ingredient is octopus), eggplant cooked with soya and ginger, yakisoba (buckwheat noodles made cooked with meat and vegetables), fried fish, and plenty of other recipes that you could taste while drinking Japanese sake, shochu, beer, wine, whisky...The menus are rarely translate.
 You would sometimes find pictures to help you otherwise you will have to follow your instinct.

 - Franchised izakaya : We often see the staff of these izakaya equipped with signs, attracting passers-by in the street and offer discounts.
 There is a wide choice of dishes on the menu, it is also a kind of family restaurant in the evening.